marctrem/usbarmory-wiki-fork/Benchmarks.md

 Please keep in mind that all benchmarks are affected by a multitude of factors including, and not limited to, compilation options, kernel options and configuration, running processes, etc. These results provide only an approximate reference and should be taken with a grain of salt.

-The USB armory i.MX53 CPU clocks by default at 800 MHz, models mounting the consumer version (i.MX535) can be clocked at 1 GHz (MCIMX535DVV1) and 1.2 GHz (MCIMX535DVV2).
+The USB armory i.MX53 CPU clocks by default at 800 MHz, models mounting the consumer version (i.MX535 with P/N MCIMX535DVV1 used for the entire first production batch) can be clocked at 1 GHz.

 #### nbench